-The Target retail chain’s stance toward sex toys looks to have changed since right-wing religious groups criticized it in 2004 for limiting its association with the Salvation Army.
+The Target retail chain’s stance toward sex toys appears to have changed since right-wing religious groups criticized it in 2004 for limiting its association with the Salvation Army.

 Going into late 2004, the American Family Association (AFA) complained that the retail chain would not allow bell-ringers for the Salvation Army to solicit donations at its stores.

 As ABC News reported at the time, Target was not the only retail chain to bar bell-ringers; Barnes and Noble and Toys ‘R’ Us had as well.